What Types of Wine Glasses Do You Really Need?

 Types of Wine Glasses Chart

 The Difference Between Crystal and Glass Stemware

-Crystal is glass with lead monoxide in it and, depending on what country you live in, can vary from 1% (in the US) to 30% (in Europe).
-Many glassware manufacturers also make lead-free crystal glassware with zinc and magnesium oxide which also refracts light.
-Using lead or lead-free crystal for wine glasses is popular for two reasons.
-For one, the minerals causes the glass to have light refraction which gives stemware a sparkle.
+Crystal is glass with lead monoxide in it and, depending on what country you live in, percentages of lead monoxide can vary from 1% (in the US) to 30% (in Europe).
+Many glassware manufacturers also make lead-free crystal glassware with zinc and magnesium oxide, which also refracts light.
+Using leaded or lead-free crystal for wine glasses is popular for two reasons: First, the minerals cause the glass to have light refraction which gives stemware a sparkle.
 Secondly, the inclusion of minerals in glass makes it sturdy enough to be spun very thin.

 Regular glass doesn’t shine the same way as crystal but it is more affordable and also tends to be more durable.

 Questionaire: Which Type of Wine Glasses Should You Buy?